FranKBrownn/rock-paper-scissors-game/README.md

 ### Validator Testing

 ### html
-No  errors were returned when passing through the official W3C validator <link scr="https://validator.w3.org/nu/">
+No  errors were returned when passing through the official W3C validator https://validator.w3.org/nu/

 ### CSS
-No errors were found when passing through the official<link scr="https://jigsaw.w3.org/css-validator/validator">
+No errors were found when passing through the official https://jigsaw.w3.org/css-validator/validator

 ### javaScript
 No errors were found when passing through the official Jshint validator.